provenance-io/p8e-scope-sdk/dev-tools/compose/README.md

 `./host.env` contains environment variables useful to source on your host.
 It contains default variables that can be used for bootstrapping Provenance contract specifications.

+## Start/Stop Applications

+Typical [docker-compose](https://docs.docker.com/compose/) commands can be used to manage the applications.

+## Resetting Data Volumes

+`docker-compose down -v` can be used to wipe all the stateful volumes.
+This will wipe all `object-store` data and reset the Provenance blockchain to block 0.